 AP Biology is a popular AP class, and many students are curious about the challenges it presents.
 Is AP Biology hard?
 Will you spend hours upon hours studying for the class?
 Are you likely to fail the exam?
 Or are AP tests much easier than they seem?

-In this article, I’ll look at statistics, course material, and student perceptions to present you with a clear picture of the difficulty level of the class and exam.
-I'll also give you some tips to help you figure out how challenging AP Biology will be for you based on your academic strengths and weaknesses.
+In this article, we'll look at statistics, course material, and student perceptions to present you with a clear picture of the difficulty level of the AP Bio class and exam.
+We'll also give you some tips for figuring out how challenging AP Biology will likely be for you based on your academic strengths and weaknesses.

-What Factors Go Into Determining the Difficulty of an AP Class?
+What Determines the Difficulty of an AP Class?
+5 Factors

 There are a few indicators we can look at to make judgments about how hard a particular AP class might be.
-Here's a list of key considerations that I'll explore in more detail for the AP Biology course later in this article.
+Here's a list of key considerations (we'll explore these in more detail for the AP Biology course later).

 The complexity of the curriculum is one of the most important factors that goes into determining the difficulty of an AP class.
 This essentially boils down to the amount of material the course covers and how advanced that material is.
 Some courses have high 5 and passing rates because their content is extremely challenging and only very driven students will take them, not because they are easy classes.

 What do students say about the class?
-This can change from high school to high school, but there should be some consistency based on the fact that everyone is supposed to be learning the same curriculum, and everyone ends up taking the same test.
+This can change from high school to high school, but there should be some consistency based on the fact that everyone is supposed to be learning the same curriculum and taking the same test.
 Student feedback can provide more information about the day to day challenges of the class and whether the workload is especially daunting.

 A final factor to consider is which year of high school students tend to take the class.
-The classes that students take later in high school will be more difficult overall though some students may perceive them as being easier than other AP classes that they took when they had less experience.
+The classes that students take later in high school will be more difficult overall, though some students might perceive them as being easier than other AP classes that they took when they had less experience.
 The reverse is true of classes that students take earlier in high school.

 If you are one of the lucky few to earn a 5, you should get one of these candles, put it in a cake, and eat the entire thing by yourself.
 Only then will you truly possess the top score.